Resistance and Reimagination: Gender, Change, and The Arts

 UW-Madison’s 4W Initiative: Women & Wellbeing in Wisconsin & the World

-Join us April 8-10, 2021 for a fully virtual conference focused on the integration of the arts into our work as a path toward knowing, resistance, and imagination.
+The virtual conference took place April 8-10, 2021, and focused on the integration of the arts into our work as a path toward knowing, resistance, and imagination.
 This year’s theme encourages a feminist lens to argue against a separation amongst art, politics, activism, and epistemology.
 With the help of the arts, we can envision how to deconstruct, decolonize, and reimagine life and society.
 Creative work can be seen as an end in itself and as a feminist tool of inquiry, knowledge production, and critical resistance.

 This year we will feature virtual posters, art exhibits, and roundtables discussions that consider the arts as a site of inquiry, pedagogical practice, methodology, activism, exploration, and social transformation.
 Our keynotes and plenaries similarly include conversations with scholars, students, activists, artists, civil society leaders, and community members who consider the arts as a site of inquiry, pedagogical practice, methodology, activism, exploration, and social transformation.